JuanDavH/odin-recipes/README.md

-# Basic Recipe Website
+# Odin Recipe Project

-This project is a basic recipe website, consisting of a main index page with links to many different recipes.
+This project is a basic recipe website, consisting of a main index page with links to three different recipes.

-Through completion of this project, I demonstrate proficiency in the basics of HTML and Git.
+Through completion of this project, I demonstrate proficiency in the basics of HTML.